Davis Dog Bite Lawyer

 - Don't pet a dog without letting him see and sniff you first.

-Understanding the risks for dog bites and knowing how to protect yourself will reduce your chance of getting bitten.Dog Bite Statistics
+Understanding the risks of dog bites and how to protect yourself will reduce your chance of getting bitten.Dog Bite Statistics

 Statistics from the Centers for Disease Control (CDC) show that:

 - Over four million dog bites happen nationwide, and about 900,000 bites become infected.